valhuber/TDD/readme.md

 The rules fire as transactions are run, and produce files later used in Report Behave Logic (described below):
 1. `test/api_logic_server_behave/behave.log` - summarizes test success / failure
-2. `api_logic_server_behave/Bad_Order_Custom_Service.log` - [Logic Log output](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Rules-plus-Python#debugging).
+2. `api_logic_server_behave/scenario_logic_logs/Bad_Order_Custom_Service.log` - [Logic Log output](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Rules-plus-Python#debugging).
    * The code on line 121 signals the name of Logic Log
-   * Note the Logic Log actually consists of 2 logs:
+   * Note the Logic Log actually consists of 2 sections:
-      * The first shows each rule firing, including complete old/new row values, with indentation for multi-table chaining
+      * The first shows each rule firing, including complete old/new row values, with indentation for `multi-table chaining`
       * The "Rules Fired" summarizes which rules actually fired, representing a _confirmation of our Logic Specification_

 >  You can use the debugger to stop in a test and verify results